-XLR cables are among the most popular for carrying balanced audio.
+XLR cables are among the most popular for carrying balanced audio (microphones, mixers, speakers, instruments, etc.).
 The often superior performance of high-quality XLR cables makes long cable runs possible without significant losses or interference.
-These cables are ideal choices for mic and line levels signals and find uses in practically all audio recording and sound reinforcement situations.
+These cables are ideal choices for mic and line level signals and find uses in practically all audio recording and sound reinforcement situations.

-Though the brand of an XLR cable isn’t necessarily the most critical factor in its performance, it’s relevant to know the top players regarding XLR cables to give us a better idea of the best options available to us.
+Though the brand of an XLR cable isn't necessarily the most critical factor in its performance, it's relevant to know the top players regarding XLR cables to give us a better idea of the best options available.

 - Company reputation